The Hyper-Independence Of a Woman with Too Much Masculine Energy

 • chronic stress

-What Mistakes Do Women Often Make When Trying to Fix This?
+Common Mistakes Women Make When Trying to Balance Their Energy

 The biggest mistake is trying to “be more feminine” artificially rather than understanding the emotional pattern that created the imbalance.